 The first uncertainty relation from the new ones has its classical analogy and can be understood as the well-known inequality according to which the product of variances of two quantities is greater than or equal to the square of their covariance.
 At the same time, the square of the covariance can have arbitrary values greater than or equal to zero.

-The second uncertainty relation mentioned above is closely related to the Rao-Cramér inequality for the coordinate x and the Fisher information I. It has the same meaning as the above mentioned inequality between the variances and covariance, however, it appears that the square of the covariance is independent of the statistical state of the system described by the wave function $\psi$ and equals $h^2/4$ .
-The second uncertainty relation has not its classical analogy and is related to the differential form of the momentum operator.
+The second uncertainty relation mentioned above is related to the Rao-Cramér inequality for the coordinate x and the Fisher information I. It has the same meaning as the above mentioned inequality between the variances and covariance; however, it appears that the square of the covariance is independent of the statistical state of the system described by the wave function ψ and equals $\hbar^2/4$.
+Therefore, the second uncertainty relation has no classical analogy and is related to the differential form of the momentum operator.